-The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid CO2 emissions, in compliance with Article 9, paragraph 3 of the SFDR regulation.
+The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid CO_2 emissions, in compliance with Article 9, paragraph 3 of the SFDR regulation.
 The fund's investment period has ended and there were no new investments made during the reference period.
-The sustainable investment objective of the fund was met, as all (100%) of the sustainable investments of the financial product have been made in environmentally sustainable economic activities that qualify as environmentally sustainable under the EU Taxonomy - onshore wind farms and photovoltaic (PV) solar parks.
+The sustainable investment objective of the fund was met, as all (100%) of the sustainable investments of the financial product have been made in environmentally sustainable economic activities that qualify as environmentally sustainable under the EU Taxonomy - onshore wind farms.